Learning to accelerate distributed ADMM using graph neural networks: Background

-where the local objective function $f_i \colon \mathbb R^n\rightarrow \mathbb R \cup \{ + \infty \}$ is only known to agent $i$ and its data parameterizing the objective cannot be communicated.
+A distributed optimization problem consists of a network of $m$ interconnected agents, represented by the nodes $\mathcal{V} = \{ 1, 2, \dots, m\}$ of a connected graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$.
+An edge $(i,j)\in \mathcal{E}$ indicates that agent $i$ and $j$ can communicate.
+The agents jointly aim to minimize the sum of local objective functions $f_i$ where each $f_i \colon \mathbb R^n\rightarrow \mathbb R \cup \{ + \infty \}$ is only known to agent $i$ and the data parameterizing the objective cannot be communicated.
 Limited communication between agents can arise, for instance, due to limited networking capacity, as in edge networks \citep{dal2023q}, or due to privacy concerns \citep{chen2024privacy}.
-In such scenarios, we must solve the problem in a distributed manner, decoupling the objective minimization and adding a consensus constraint:\looseness=-1
+In such scenarios, we must solve the problem in a distributed manner, which requires decoupling the objective minimization and adding a consensus constraint:\looseness=-1

 where each agent has its own local optimization variable $x_i\in \mathbb R^n$.
-Consensus among the agents can be reached by communicating these local solutions with their neighbors as defined by $\mathcal{G}$.
+The agents can reach consensus by communicating their local solutions to their neighbors as defined by the graph $\mathcal{G}$.

-We assume that all $f_i$ are convex and that the objective \eqref{eq:distobj} is a proper, closed function.
+We assume that all $f_i$ are convex and that the objective \eqref{eq:distr_probl} is a proper, closed function.
 While there exist many different algorithms that solve this problem, we focus on distributed ADMM for peer-to-peer networks, i.e., the agents communicate directly with each other.
-In other words, we consider the \emph{decentralized} setting, which is more general -- and challenging -- than having a central hub or intermediary.\looseness=-1
+In other words, we consider the \emph{decentralized} setting, which is more general than having a central hub or intermediary.\looseness=-1